UBC-MDS/NBA-Minutes-Predictor/Proposal.md

 How can we use historical player data to predict the number of minutes that players will play in upcoming NBA matches?

-Our Hypothesis is that certain historical stats of a player can be used to make accurate predictions better than just using the players prevoius n-games average minutes.
+Our Hypothesis is that certain historical stats of a player can be used to make accurate predictions better than just using the players previous n-games average minutes.

 ## Origin of Data